Ever wondered how insurers work out your monthly premium?

 - If obese, you are statistically more likely to suffer certain medical conditions which could affect life expectancy

 - Conditions include type 2 diabetes, heart disease, stroke, high blood pressure, breathing problems and some cancers.

 Find out your Body Mass Index by using the NHS’s online BMI calculator.

 - Having conditions, like type 1 diabetes or high blood pressure, could increase your premiums considerably

-- If you have previously suffered from cancer, the majority of insurers won’t provide cover until you’ve been in remission for at least 5 years.
+- If you have previously suffered from cancer, the majority of insurers will not provide cover until you have been in remission for at least 5 years.

 Family medical history

 - Some insurers will look into your family medical history to establish whether there is increased risk of contracting a serious illness, like cancer